 - $50 for all other students

 - A limited number of fee waivers are available based on financial need.
-You must provide a 2021–22 or 2022–23 FAFSA Student Aid Report (SAR), and the Expected Family Contribution (EFC) must be LESS THAN $1,500.
+You must provide a 2022–23 or 2023–24 FAFSA Student Aid Report (SAR), and the Expected Family Contribution (EFC) must be $2,500 or less.
 Fee waivers are available on a first-come, first-served basis, so students should apply as early as possible.

 It is in a spirit of gratitude and humility that Opera Grand Rapids is pleased to announce the renaming of our National Collegiate Vocal Competition to The VanderLaan Prize.
 Opera Grand Rapids is saddened at the loss of one of our greatest friends, Karl VanderLaan.
 Karl and his wife Jean have supported our music education programs for nearly twenty years and were constant champions of arts education.
 Karl and Jean have demonstrated the powerful impact of philanthropy and continue to do so with the establishment of the VanderLaan Music Education Fund at Opera Grand Rapids.
 Our National Collegiate Vocal Competition was a particular focus of Karl and Jean’s philanthropic endeavors.
 From sponsoring prizes to hosting dinners for the competitors, the VanderLaans’ generosity boosted the program for years.

 Congratulations to the winners of the 2022 VanderLaan Prize

 Watch the 2022 VanderLaan Prize Final Round Concert

 Need a pianist?

 Contact Arlene to make a piano recording at email@example.com.